 Note that the we register and regulate massage establishments, not the individual massage practitioners.
 Individual practitioners are registered and regulated by the California Massage Therapy Council (CAMTC) and all employees working at either a Certified or Non-Certified Massage establishment are required to have a valid certification through the CAMTC.

-- If a business owner is applying as a Non-Certified Massage Establishment, they will also need to be digitally fingerprinted through the 'Live Scan' process at the Marin County Sheriff's Office.
+Are you a business owner is applying as a Non-Certified Massage Establishment?
+You will also need to be digitally fingerprinted through the 'Live Scan' process at the Marin County Sheriff's Office.
 The applicant is responsible for all costs associated with the Live Scan including any Sheriff’s Department fees.
 The Live Scan Application as well as information on location and times can be found here:

 Live Scan Application

 Live Scan FAQ